BioSpyder-Bioinformatics/notes-documentation/sample_sheet_behaviour.md

 - Does the 48 well layout run on a 96 well plate?
 In the sample sheet there are 48 wells for the samples and 16 extra for the controls
 	+ Ask Garret

-- For the 96 well plate, do I need to enforce leaving the last two rows empty?
+- For the 96 well plate, do I need to enforce leaving the last two column empty?
 	+ Ask Garret

 - Is there a difference between the 800 and 900 probes?
 If yes should I prompt the user to pick one or the other?